jsmith/school/bio1001/midterm3.md

 *Chlorophyll* contains a double bond system of *porphyrin ring* which is responsible for absorbing the light. *Chlorophyll a* contains CH3 whereas *chlorophyll b* contains CHO.
 The central bound Mg2+ affects the electron distribution within the ring.
 The hydrophobic tail keeps it within the membrane.

 ## Light-Dependent Reactions
 These reactions take place in the thylakoid membrane and require a supply of light energy.
 Chlorophylls absorb this light and convert it ATP and *NADPH*. *NADPH* is similar to NADH; however, it also has an extra phosphate group attached to one of the sugars.
-NADPH is the terminal acceptor and the ATP is synthesized with ATP synthase, similar to mitochondria.
+NADPH is the terminal acceptor and the ATP is synthesized (Using the 2 protons from the splitting of water) with ATP synthase, similar to mitochondria.
 During this reaction, H2O is oxidized and O2 is produced.

 ## Calvin Cycle (Light-Independent Reactions)
 The *Calvin Cycle* takes place within the stroma.
 During these reactions, the products from the *light-independent reactions*, in addition to CO2, react to form (Ch2O)n (typically *glyceraldehyde-3-phosphate*, or *G3P*) sugars which then combine to form glucose.
 During this reaction, CO2 is reduced.